darinz/DL/07_Transformers/01_transformer_architecture.md

 ```

 where $`d_k`$ is the dimension of the key vectors.
 This operation allows each position to attend to all others, weighted by similarity.

+#### Geometric/Visual Explanation

+Imagine each word in a sentence "looking around" at all other words and deciding which ones are most relevant for its own representation.
+This is what self-attention enables.

+> **Common Pitfall:** Forgetting to scale by $`\sqrt{d_k}`$ can cause the softmax to become too sharp or too flat, hurting learning.

 ### Python Example: Scaled Dot-Product Attention
 ```python